Hongyi6328/MetaNDroids_Orbital2022/README.md

 | verificationCodeList | List of Verification Code |  | A list of codes associated with the project.

 ## Tech Stacks
-* Java
+* **Java**

-Java is the fundamental programming language in which Android is built.
+	Java is the **fundamental programming language** in which Android is built.
 Being familiar with Java is essential to start the project.

-* Android Studio and Android SDK
+* **Android Studio and Android SDK**

-Android Studio is the official IDE designated for Android development.
+	Android Studio is the **official IDE** for Android development.
 The main part of the work will be done in Android Studio for Windows.
-Android SDK is a collection of original libraries, configurations, documentation and tutorials that will aid us in getting acquainted with Android development quickly.
-The built-in libraries are also effective and efficient for us to complete common tasks, such as basic security configuration, running environment setup, and device compatibility check.
-Java files written with Android Studio and Android SDK will control the UI logic.
+Android SDK is a collection of **original libraries, configurations, documentation and tutorials** that will aid us in getting acquainted with Android development quickly.
+The built-in libraries are also effective and efficient for us to complete common tasks, such as basic security configuration, running environment setup, and device compatibility check. **Java files written with Android Studio and Android SDK control the UI logic.**

-* AndroidX UI
+* **AndroidX UI**

-A library with a wide variety of ready-to-use frontend UI components, such as icons, buttons, and forms.
-It will be used for interface design.
+	A library with a wide variety of ready-to-use frontend UI components, such as icons, buttons, and forms. **It is used for interface design.**

-* Firebase Firestore and Firebase Storage
+* **Firebase Firestore and Firebase Storage**

 	Firebase is a platform developed by Google for creating mobile and web applications.
 It is now their flagship offering for app development.
-It serves as a remote data storage and BaaS (Backend-as-a-Service) server, using which does not require too much coding at the backend.
-Firestore stores plain data, such as string, number, and boolean, while Storage stores files, such as images.
+It serves as a remote data storage and BaaS (Backend-as-a-Service) server, using which does not require too much coding at the backend. **Firestore stores plain data**, such as string, number, and boolean, while **Storage stores files**, such as images.

-* Firebase Android SDK and BoM (Bill of Materials) Firebase Android SDK provides a lot of Android plug-in libraries that facilitate database-related operations, such as asynchronous data retrieval, which will be discussed later in the report.
+* **Firebase Android SDK and BoM (Bill of Materials)**

+	Firebase Android SDK provides a lot of Android **plug-in libraries that facilitate database-related operations**, such as asynchronous data retrieval, which will be discussed later in the report.
 These operations are hard to implement without the support of Firebase Android SDK.
-The Firebase Android BoM (Bill of Materials) enables the developer to manage all Firebase library versions by specifying only one version — the BoM's version.
+The Firebase Android BoM (Bill of Materials) enables the developer to **manage all Firebase library versions by specifying only one version** — the BoM's version.
 When the developer uses the Firebase BoM in the app, the BoM automatically pulls in the individual library versions mapped to BoM's version.
 All the individual library versions will be compatible.

+* **Firebase Trigger Email Extension and SendGrid** **Trigger Email** is a **Firebase Extension** that listens to new documents in a designated collection, converts them to emails, and direct them to an email server via **SMTP (Simple Mail Transfer Protocol)**.
+SendGrid (also known as Twilio SendGrid) is a Denver, Colorado-based customer communication platform for transactional and marketing email.
+It serves as an email distributor and monitor, by using which developers can **update users upon account changes via email** automatically.